weaveworks/weave-gitops-enterprise/docs/cicd.md

 - Test/Staging: once code gets into main branch, it gets deployed to [Staging](https://gitops.internal-dev.wego-gke.weave.works) environment where a developer is able to monitor its behaviour in a long-lived environment.
 - Production: we don't have a production environment as compared to a SaaS company, as our product gets deployed by customers in their environments.
 However, we have internal customers (ex.
-Sales) that provide us early-feedback for any new Weave Gitops Enterprise release.
+Sales) that provide us early-feedback for any new Weave GitOps Enterprise release.